jskinn/ORB_SLAM2-PythonBindings/README.md

 ## License
 This code is licensed under the BSD Simplified license, although it requires and links to ORB_SLAM2, which is available under the GPLv3 license

+It uses pyboostcvconverter (https://github.com/Algomorph/pyboostcvconverter) by Gregory Kramida under the MIT licence (see pyboostcvconverter-LICENSE).